International House, University of Queensland

 International House (commonly abbreviated as IH) is a residential college situated on the St Lucia campus of the University of Queensland.
-IH provides fully catered accommodation for 200 undergraduate students, and self-catered accommodation for 38 postgraduate and mature-aged undergraduate students.
+IH provides fully catered accommodation for 223 undergraduate students, and self-catered accommodation for 19 self-catered students.
 Residents who live at IH are affectionately known around campus as 'Housies'.

-International House's residents are 25% Australian and 75% international students from approximately 35 countries.
+International House's residents are 35% Australian and 65% international students from approximately 35 countries.

-The current CEO is Helen Jamieson., and the current IH student club president is Aarshia Ajoy (2024).

 History

 The vision of an International House was inspired by an address made in October 1954, by Frank TM White, foundation Professor of Mining and Metallurgical Engineering, and also appointed Warden for Overseas Students.
 The following extract from Professor White's address, delivered in the socio-political context of Queensland in the mid-1950s, reveals the philosophy behind the vision that led to International House, a vision that remains relevant to the present.

 "...students from (other) countries... have brought with them their cultures, their philosophies, their national customs.
 These young men and women... can become ambassadors for Australia upon their return home.
 Their presence among us affords a unique opportunity for the promotion of international understanding: this is... a University and community responsibility.